Want to try decoupage for kids? Start with a box to store knick knacks and toys! This easy kids craft is fun for children and parents alike.

 - squares of scrapbook paper (tissue paper would work, too)

-Step 1: The first step is to gather some craft paint and a paintbrush (we used a foam brush), and paint your box.
+Step 1: Gather craft paint and a paintbrush (we used a foam brush), and paint your box.
 Let dry.

 Step 2: Once your box is dry, it’s time for the real fun to begin.
-I used a paper cutter to cut scrapbook paper into 1″ squares, and my 5 year old had a blast painting Mod Podge onto the box and gluing down the squares (Ok, I’ll admit it-I had a blast doing it as well!)
+I used a paper cutter to cut scrapbook paper into 1″ squares.
+My 5-year-old had a blast painting Mod Podge onto the box and gluing down the squares.

 And that’s it!
-This was such a fun and easy project to complete, and having a “crafting partner” was a lot of fun, too!
+This decoupage for kids is such a fun and easy project to complete, and having a “crafting partner” was a lot of fun, too!

 Thank you so much for letting me share this easy kids craft with you all today!
 You can find lots of other tutorials and inspiration on my blog, my facebook page, on pinterest or on twitter!
 Have a lovely day!